coinbase/coinbase-sdk-ruby/README.md

 u = Coinbase.default_user
 ```

-If you are using CDP Server-Signer to manage keys, enable it with
+If you are using a CDP Server-Signer to manage your private keys, enable it with

 ```ruby
 Coinbase.configuration.use_server_signer=true